 Shielding for Vulnerable People

 Shielding measures are being put in place to protect those at the highest risk from coronavirus due to their pre-existing health conditions.
-There are over 157,000 people across Scotland in this ‘Group One’.
+There are over 175,000 people across Scotland in this ‘Group One’.
+The shielding period is set to last until July 31st.

 The Scottish Government is also working with supermarkets to make priority delivery slots available to people in the highest risk groups.
 A message has been sent to all those registered with the Shielding service asking if they would like their details passed to the supermarkets to enable these priority deliveries.
 Anyone without a mobile phone can also register through their local authority.